- Term, Whole & Universal Life Insurance

 If you’re married and want to have children, you may want a policy that offers the option to add your children to your life insurance plan just in case.
 Coverage is generally offered for children ages 15 days to 18 years old.
 Even with health insurance, medical bills can be a sudden, crippling expense.

 You can also purchase insurance for someone else.
 If you are a dependent on someone, you can insure their life and name yourself the beneficiary of that policy.
 It can help secure your finances.

-Many life insurance companies require applicants to undergo a medical exam as part of the application process.
-The medical exam is used to help determine the risk of insuring an applicant and can affect the cost of premium payments.
+Many life insurance companies require applicants to undergo a medical exam as part of the underwriting process.
+The medical exam is used to help determine the risk of insuring an applicant.
+Some health issues can affect the cost of premium payments.
 Some insurance policies do not require a medical exam.
 These policies tend to have higher premiums but may save certain individuals money.